djaus2/DNETCoreGPIO/README.md

 Whilst the above run continously or until stopped the following only do a single pass.
 These are used by TRIGGERcmd 11/12.
 Relay On/Off
 14. Temperature and Humidity with DHT22 sensor using 1-Wire.
 Get single value and write to /tmp/temperature.txt.
 See TRIGGERcmd.GetTempDHTxx1Wire()
+15. Temperature Pressure and Humidity with BME280.
+Get single values and write to /tmp/temperature.txt (Coming)

 The following control the motor as in 6 but as separate commands.